Orlando Robinson: Sacramento / Stockton Kings (2024–2025)

 On August 7, 2024, Robinson signed a one-year deal with the Sacramento Kings.
 On October 7, 2024, Robinson suffered an MCL sprain that ruled him out for at least four weeks.
 Throughout the season, he was assigned several times to the Stockton Kings.
 On January 7, 2025, he was waived by the Kings.

 Toronto Raptors (2025)

 On January 18, 2025, Robinson signed a 10-day contract with the Toronto Raptors and ten days later, he signed a second one.

 Following the expiration of his second 10-day contract, Robinson signed a two-way contract with the Raptors on February 7.
 In 35 appearances (8 starts) for Toronto, he averaged 8.1 points, 5.9 rebounds, and 1.9 assists.
 On April 10, Robinson was waived by the Raptors.

-Orlando Magic (2025–present)
+Orlando Magic (2025–2026)

 On July 21, 2025, Robinson signed a two-way contract with the Orlando Magic.
+He made four appearances (including one start) for Orlando, averaging 1.8 points, 1.0 rebound, and 0.8 assists.
+On February 17, 2026, Robinson was waived by the Magic following the signing of Alex Morales.